 The site stretches over an impressive distance of 5 miles, with more than 3,000 stone steps joining its different levels.

 Today, hundreds of thousands of people walk through Machu Picchu every year, to get there they have to travel several miles, either by train or for several days, to fulfill their dream of seeing the mysterious splendor of one of the world’s most famous man-made wonders.

-The citadel of Machu Picchu has had several periods of occupation.
-Taken from the chronicles, the style of construction and the ceramics found has deduced the following:
+The citadel of Machu Picchu had periods of occupation.
+From the chronicles that we have today, the style of construction and the ceramics found have deduced the following:

 - Start period: 1300 A.D.

 - Classical period: 1400 A.D.